 Not being self-confident and not trusting in a partner or relationship, they assiduously seek confirmation from the partner, security, appreciation, and even proof of love.
 They tend to give meaning to the behavior of the partner seeking to make sense of their relationship.

 The behavior of people who have anxious attachment is influenced by the fear of being alone or abandoned.
 Because of this fear deep ingrained within them, sometimes they can get very attached to their partner.
 They can become overwhelming by wanting constant (or continuous) contact with their partner.

 Adults with anxious attachment can be jealous and possessive with their partner.
 The partner’s desire for independence can be interpreted as a separation, or worse, as abandonment or lack of love.

 Because they have been rejected many times in childhood by the important people in their lives, they are afraid that others will do the same and they will eventually be abandoned.
 Therefore, adults with anxious attachment style are sensitive to rejection and don’t afford to be 100% authentic in the relationship.
 They will deny their own needs and desires to meet the needs of others.

-Adults with anxious attahment style are people who offer a lot of affection and need to receive as much as they give.
+Adults with anxious attachment style are people who offer a lot of affection and need to receive as much as they give.
 They are willing to sacrifice their needs to keep the relationship or make it work.

 They may have a tendency to control their partner in order to feel safe.
-Control can take the form of a good intention to wake the partner in the morning to go to work, otherwise he can never wake up on time, always know what’s good for the partner, or even check his phone or Facebook account.
+Control can take the form of a good intention to wake the partner in the morning to go to work, otherwise he can never wake up on time, always know what’s good for the partner, or even check their phone or Facebook account.

-What are the pitfalls of the anxious attachment style ?
+What are the pitfalls of the anxious attachment style?